havardh/workflow/packages/workflow-react/Readme.md

 `React` components with.
 They are analogous to the `div`, `span` etc found in `react-dom` and `Text`, `View` found in `react-native`.

+If you are reading this document and do not intent to develop your own `Layout` and `App` definitions, then you can skip the section covering those topics.

 #### `Workspace`

 The `Workspace` component is the top level component in a `workflow-react` flow.